 Mobile feed ads will appear in users’ Instagram feeds, much like Facebook’s regular News Feed ads.
 Like Facebook’s News Feed posts, they can consist of several different types of ad formats—including a single image, a video, or carousel ads that use both— and they can be saved like normal posts.
 Unlike the organic posts surrounding them, these ads will let you add clickable CTAs that take users to the destination of your choice.

 We don’t yet have a Facebook equivalent for story ads.
 They’re part of Instagram’s Snapchat-like feature, and play in between organic content from users your viewer follows.
 They’ll take up a users’ entire screen (requiring content with a 9:16 image ratio), but they’re shorter than regular videos, and once they’re gone users can’t scroll back.

 They’re good for building brand awareness and sending traffic to your site.

 While you can access Instagram from your desktop, ads are only shown to mobile users.
 This makes sense, since Instagram was designed as a mobile app.

-Advertising must plan their Instagram campaigns accordingly.
+Advertisers must plan their Instagram campaigns accordingly.
 A “buy now” ad that takes users through a complicated checkout process might not perform well as an ad with a simple conversion path—like an app download or website visit.